Find answers to frequently asked questions about the Peabody Institute admissions process.

 What GPA do you require for acceptance?

-For undergraduate applicants, we look for a 3.0 GPA and for SAT/ACT scores appropriate for success at a music conservatory.
+We look for a 3.0 GPA and required test scores appropriate for success at a music conservatory.
 These are not the same as those used for entrance to other schools of the Johns Hopkins University.
-If there is a question about an applicant’s academic record, it is sent to the Dean for Academic Affairs for evaluation.
-In practice, we rarely reject anyone for purely academic reasons.
-However, it would not be ethical for us to accept a student who is unlikely to do well in the academic side of their programs.
+If there is a question about an applicant’s academic record, we consult with our Office of Academic Affairs and others to render a final decision.

 Music Theory: How much do I have to know?